Anthonysu798/Anthonysu798/README.md

 ---

 ### 🙋‍♂️ About Me
-I'm currently immersed in my third semester at Seneca College, where I'm pursuing my passion in Computer Programming Analysis (CPA) three year program.
+I'm currently immersed in my fifth semester at Seneca College, where I'm pursuing my passion in Computer Programming Analysis (CPA) three year program.

 ### 💻 What I'm Focusing On
 - **Learning and Mastery:** Diving deep into programming languages such as Python, Java, and C++.